 “It’s a pretty big storm," said Trump, who asked Floridians to be cautious.
 “I don’t know if it’s going to be a hurricane or not, but it’s a storm.
 It’s significant."

-The state of Florida is considered essential for the president’s reelection prospects.
+Florida is considered essential for the president’s reelection prospects.
 He won the state with a 1.2% margin in 2016, but most polls have shown him trailing Biden.

 “We have more cases than some countries.
-This is outrageous, and here he is, Donald Trump, visiting Florida to raise money and pretending like it doesn’t even exist, that we don't have a problem, with an impending storm coming our way to top it all off,” said Democratic State Sen. Annette Taddeo of Miami, a Biden supporter.
+This is outrageous, and here he is, Donald Trump, visiting Florida to raise money and pretending like it doesn’t even exist, that we don't have a problem, with an impending storm coming our way to top it all off,” said Democratic state Sen. Annette Taddeo of Miami, a Biden supporter.
 “As if 2020 couldn’t get any worse for Floridians.”

 Nick Trainer, the campaign’s director of battleground strategy, predicted that the coronavirus situation would ultimately become an asset for Trump’s reelection.